 - 2009-present: Mobile applications thought leadership: Jonathan has been a pioneer in applying pragmatic approaches to solving hard problems on mobile application projects for smartphones and tablets.
 Jonathan has provided leadership in product management, project management and software testing in the mobile industry.
 Jonathan’s “I SLICED UP FUN” testing model has been implemented by teams all over the world.
 He is asked to speak on mobile application topics, and writes articles to share his ideas and experience in this space.
 He is also frequently interviewed on mobile-related topics on testing and app design.
 He is an advisor for two local mobile-related startups, helping with product strategy, business planning and investor and product pitches.
 Jonathan teaches people how to test on smartphones and tablets, which is a big shift from PCs and web apps.
-He works with SQE Training to provide a 2 day course in North America, and with SoftEd in New Zealand and Australia: Testing Mobile Applications: Effective Testing for Smartphones and Tablets, as well as through other training companies in different parts of the world.
-Jonathan’s mobile book: Tap Into Mobile Application Testing is available as of October 2012.
-He also contributed a chapter to The Everything Guide to Mobile Apps which will be available March 2013.
-His latest mobile book effort is Tap Into Mobile Application Design, available in 2013.
+He has worked with SQE Training to provide a 2 day course on mobile development in North America, and with SoftEd in New Zealand and Australia, as well as through other training companies in different parts of the world.
+Jonathan’s mobile book: Tap Into Mobile Application Testing was first published in October 2012.
+He also contributed a chapter to The Everything Guide to Mobile Apps which was published in March 2013.
+His latest mobile book effort is Tap Into Mobile Application Design, in progress.